Kovelja009/cloud_compute_study/README.md

 ## 📋 About This Work

-This repository contains a master's thesis that analyzes the practical implementation of a conference room reservation system through the lens of modern cloud-native technologies and architectural approaches.
+This repository contains a master's study paper that analyzes the practical implementation of a conference room reservation system through the lens of modern cloud-native technologies and architectural approaches.
 The work explores when and why certain architectural approaches become justified based on business requirements and technical constraints.

 ### 🎯 Objectives